thoughtworks/build-your-own-radar/radars/descriptions/Angular.md

 - Steep learning curve.
 Even for developers coming from [AngularJS](), the framework is completely different.
 It follows some sophisticated design patterns that can be difficult to understand at first.
 - Requires a lot more boilerplate code than its contemporaries.

+When decision made: 5/1/2020

+When decision will be revisited: 5/1/2021